 Aspiring psychiatrists must attend a 4-year medical school, complete an internship and serve a residency in a hospital psychiatric ward for at least four years.
 During medical school, students serve clinical rotations that include psychiatry.
-As psychiatric residents under the supervision of psychiatrists, candidates learn to diagnose and treat schizophrenia, psychosis and other mental illnesses.
-Psychiatric residents are trained to treat patients with psychoanalysis, psychotherapy, medication and hospitalization.
-Additionally, psychiatric residents may choose a specialty, including children, adolescents, geriatrics, forensics and adults.
+As psychiatric residents who are under the supervision of practicing psychiatrists, candidates learn to diagnose and treat schizophrenia, psychosis and other mental illnesses.
+Psychiatric residents are trained to treat patients through the use of psychoanalysis, psychotherapy, medication and hospitalization.
+Additionally, psychiatric residents may choose a specialty area, including children, adolescent, geriatric, forensic and adult psychiatry.

 Medical school students looking to serve a psychiatric residency must first take a variety of basic medical school courses.
 Required courses typically include the following:

 Career prospects are good for psychiatrists due to the aging U.S. population and the growing use of health care to treat mental and emotional illnesses.
-The number of employed physicians and surgeons, including psychiatrists, was expected to grow 22% by 2018, according to the Bureau of Labor Statistics (www.bls.gov).
-The median annual salary for psychiatrists was $186,044 in 2008.
+The number of employed physicians and surgeons, including psychiatrists, was expected to grow 24% for the years 2010 through 2020, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The median annual salary for psychiatrists was $173,330 in 2012.

 Continuing Education Information